 The NordicTrack Commercial 1750 is our top pick for the best shock-absorbing treadmill because of its Runners Flex cushioning system, where you can adjust the cushioning on this treadmill to your liking with a lever on the deck.
 This can help accommodate preferences for the whole family, allowing people to choose from a softer landing or replicating the feeling of on-road running.

 Certified personal trainer and GGR Head of Content Kate Meier awarded it a 5 out of 5 for durability.
 “There isn’t any play at all on this machine, even when I took it to top speeds,” she says.
+Lindsay agrees with Kate’s rating.
+“This is a pretty heavy machine and even when i moved it side to side as hard as I could there wasn’t a lot of wobble,” she says.

 This machine not only offers a softer belt experience for anyone with joint pain, it also has all the tech features you would want to see in a NordicTrack treadmill.
-What exactly are those tech features I’m talking about?
+What exactly are those tech features we’re talking about?
 Well, the display boasts a 14-inch smart HD touchscreen where you’ll have access to a vast library of iFIT on-demand workouts for an additional monthly subscription.

 Additionally, the Commercial 1750 is a folding treadmill with an EasyLift assist folding mechanism, which means a gas shock makes folding and unfolding a breeze.
 This model also has a powerful motor designed with runners in mind and can accommodate tall users with the 60-inch running deck.
 You’ll also be able to utilize both incline and decline training with peace of mind knowing your joints won’t get too beat up in the process with shock-absorbing deck cushioning.